 - Traditional juvenile detention facility or work camp

 Of course, the punishment depends on a variety of factors, such as family history, previous behaviors, and the severity of the crime.
-In certain situations, the juvenile is allowed to live at home while receiving services from Gwinnett mental health and social service agencies.
-The right Gwinnett County Juvenile Court counselor can expertly represent an at-risk youth in court and fight for the lightest sentence that is reasonable based on the evidence and personal circumstances.
+In certain situations, the minor is allowed to live at home while receiving services from Gwinnett mental health and social service agencies.
+The right Gwinnett Juvenile Court counselor can expertly represent an at-risk youth in court and fight for the lightest sentence that is reasonable based on the evidence and personal circumstances.

 Gwinnett County Juvenile Court Programs for Teens

-By retaining a qualified Georgia and Gwinnett County attorney, a delinquent minor is more likely to be accepted into one of the Gwinnett County Juvenile Court programs for teens.
+By retaining a qualified Georgia and Gwinnett County attorney, a delinquent minor is more likely to be accepted into one of the Court programs for teens.
 The Youth Diversion Program is based on the belief that some instances are best handled outside the formal court system.
 The program offers an alternative to the juvenile court system by working with nonviolent first-time offenders who are willing to confess to committing the offenses and express a sincere desire to make better decisions.

 After the minor is referred to the Gwinnett County Youth Diversion Program, the youth and his/her parents/guardians will meet with a panel of trained community volunteers to explain the facts of the case.
 The panel then determines appropriate consequences and writes an agreement for program participation.
-Once the juvenile successfully completes the program, the case is dismissed, and there is no record.
-If, however, he/she does not complete it, the case proceeds to court to be prosecuted.
+Once the minor successfully completes the program, the case is dismissed, and there is no court record.
+If, however, he/she does not complete it, the case proceeds to Gwinnett court to be prosecuted.

-Contact a Gwinnett County Juvenile Court Attorney
+Contact a Juvenile Court Attorney in Gwinnett County

 Surviving Juvenile Court Gwinnett County, Georgia